kiriniy/settler/README.md

 # Settler

-A blank PHP-based project template for not-quite-developers — when future website is too complex for static HTML, but not complicated enough for CMS and database.
+A blank PHP-based project template for not-quite-developers — when your future website is too complex for static HTML, but not complicated enough for a CMS and database.

 ## Requirements
  - Local (MAMP, WAMP, XAMPP etc) or remote HTTP server with PHP.
 ### Optional
  - Code or Text editor.
+ - JS bundler for js-source files.
  - SASS compiler for css-source files.
  - Graphic editor for icons, thumbnails etc.

 ## Getting started
  - Download and unzip on local or remote server.
- - Go to '/assets/inc/pages_config.php' and edit "base_url" variable.
+ - Open 'site.php' at root and edit the default variables.
  - Done!
 You're ready to write some code...

 ## Under the hood